ismaelw/laratex/README.md

 If your system doesn't allow to just run the command line command "pdflatex" you may specify the correct one.
 On Unix systems you can find out which bin path to use by running the command `which pdflatex`

-If you are running this package with on a windows system please find check this in cmd.exe before.
+If you are running this package with on a windows system please check this in cmd.exe before.
-There you should find out if running the command `pdflatex` works in cmd.
+There you should find out if running the command `pdflatex` works in cmd or if you need to provide the absolute path to your pdflatex application.

 **tempPath**
 This specifies the folder where temporary files are saved while rendering a tex file into a PDF file.